Please complete the enquiry form below and we'll get back within 24 hours (48 hours on a weekend)

 Your East African safari holiday ends today with lunch at the award-winning Carnivore Restaurant in Nairobi.

 On this final day of your holiday, you will be driving back to Nairobi.
 Upon arrival in Nairobi, you will be driven to Carnivore Restaurant for a farewell lunch.
-The Carnivore is an award-winning, meat specialty restaurant.
+The Carnivore is an award-winning, meat speciality restaurant.
 The atmosphere of The Carnivore combines the rustic feel of a rural environment with that of an elegant, medieval banqueting hall.

 Designed for travellers who enjoy the outdoors, are in good health, and want an interesting yet relaxing holiday experience.
 These trips may involve walking, trekking, hiking, cycling, rafting or sea kayaking at a very slow pace.
 Most of these trips are usually a week long in duration.
 These holidays usually include cultural activities and sightseeing that can be enjoyed by all.
 There will be exploring on foot as well.
 Most travellers will find themselves comfortable with the basic activity level trips.